Poornima-2011/user-management-api/README.md

 Replace YOUR_PASSWORD with your MySQL password.

----

-##👤 User Entity
+👤 User Entity

-Example user fields:
+The User entity contains the following fields:

 id
 name
 email
 age

-The User entity is mapped to a MySQL table using JPA.
+The entity is mapped to a MySQL table using JPA annotations.

----

-##🔗 API Endpoints
+🔗 API Endpoints
 1. Create User

 POST